alekpentchev/alekpentchev.github.io/index.md

 - basics of Python, mostly for data analysis

 That is why the time has come to start publishing what I am currently doing to show my progress and commitment.
 On this page I would like to list my latest projects in front-end web development.
+If you want to check my repos, go here: [github.com/alekpentchev](https://github.com/alekpentchev).
 Latest projects:

 1. [Dark Souls Fansite](http://alekpentchev.github.io/dark-souls-fansite/mainPage.html) (04.2017) - final project developed for web development classes.
 Solutions used: